Skip to Main Content

 Here is how this works in practice.
 We place production managers who turn a line producer's budget and schedule into a working day-to-day operation, taking practical responsibility for crew, gear, logistics and the smooth running of a shoot across South Africa.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier pool of production managers has been built on decades of global features, streaming series and large-scale commercials.

 Here is the short of it.
 The production managers we supply hire and set up crew, negotiate supplier deals, manage gear and transport, run the production office, and keep the shoot on schedule and on budget.
 We match each production manager to your genre and scale.
 They bring detailed knowledge of South African crew rates, suppliers, studios and travel logistics.
-Because English is the working language of the industry, production managers liaise directly with visiting producers and heads of department, and the favourable South African rand exchange rate means an skilled production manager delivers top-tier production value at budgets well below European or North American equivalents.
+Because English is the working language of the industry, production managers liaise directly with visiting producers and heads of department, and the favourable South African rand exchange rate means a skilled production manager delivers top-tier production value at budgets well below European or North American equivalents.

 They set up closely with the line producer, production coordinator and first AD.

 Here is the breakdown.
 South Africa gives a production manager a mature and different environment in which to operate.
-The country is one of the world's top destinations for servicing global features, series and commercials, with a deep, worldwide seasoned crew base, so most productions can crew fully in-country.
+The country is one of the world's top destinations for servicing global features, series and commercials, with a deep, worldwide seasoned crew base, so most shoots can crew fully in-country.
 The DTIC rebates and regional film commissions in Cape Town, Gauteng and KwaZulu-Natal support production, and Cape Town Film Studios anchors the studio infrastructure.

 Here is what that looks like on the ground.
 The country's geography places real demands on a production manager, who must move units between Cape Town and the Winelands, Johannesburg and Soweto, the Kruger bushveld, the Drakensberg and the Karoo, factoring in distances, the strong Southern Hemisphere light and wildlife considerations.
 Drone work falls under the South African Civil Aviation Authority and national-park access under SANParks.
 The convenient UTC+2 time zone keeps production managers in step with European partners.
 The prime November-to-February season aligns conveniently with Northern Hemisphere production calendars.